 IFR flight plans are an alternative to filing a flight under visual flight rules (VFR), where the pilot is ultimately responsible for navigation, obstacle clearance, and traffic separation.
 On IFR flight plans, pilots are normally assisted by air traffic control.
 In general, most commercial air traffic (any flight for hire) and all scheduled air carriers operate exclusively on IFR flight plans, while commercial aircraft providing sightseeing flights, aerial photography, or lift services for parachute jumping usually operate on VFR flight plans.

-In order to file an IFR flight plan the pilot must either call the local flight service station (FSS) or contact then by phone prior to takeoff.
-Information such as the pilots name, phone number, true airspeed (TAS), route of flight, fuel on board, and other pertinent information relating to the flight is required.
+In order to file an IFR flight plan, the pilot must either call the local flight service station (FSS) or contact them by phone prior to takeoff.
+Information such as the pilot's name, phone number, true airspeed (TAS), route of flight, fuel on board, and other pertinent information relating to the flight is required.

 - Class I Navigation | Paramount Business Jets